This link will take you to the Bible passage that underpins our vision.

-As a Church School the Christian values and ethos thread through everything we do and are central to our policies and practice.
+As a Church School the Christian vision, values and ethos thread through everything we do and are central to our policies and practice.

 We worked together as a school team seeking the views of children. staff, parents and governors in deciding on 6 Key Values which underpin our school aims.
 This was done during a specially designated 'Values Week' which started with a service in Church where we explored the meaning of several Values.
 Children participated in a range of activities and discussions during the week to help them decide the ones they thought were the most important to our school.
 Staff met together to explore the impact of different Values, the views of parents were sought through a questionnaire and Governors met at a dedicated Values and Visions meeting.
+We revisit these values at the beginnnig of each school year to ensure they are still pertinent to the vision of our school.

 Our Values are: